 Reporting issuers are reminded that their audit committees must fulfill their responsibilities set out in other securities legislation.
-For example, in certain jurisdictions, the responsibilities of audit committees are set out in Multilateral Instrument 52-110 Audit Committees
+For example, the responsibilities of audit committees are set out in Multilateral Instrument 52-110 Audit Committees or, in British Columbia, BC Instrument 52-509 Audit Committees.